RyanBayne/TwitchPress/readme.txt

 with the Twitch API.

 = New for 2017 =
 The plugin is still very new.
 The core plugin is highly reliable.
-Free extensions are still being developed and tested.
+Free extensions are already being released but are also very new.
-Premium extensions are not being developed yet although I have already made two privates ones.
+Please test well before using on a live site.
+Please support the project, every share, like or contribution on GitHub will drive the project forward.

 = Links =
 *   <a href="https://twitchpress.wordpress.com" title="">Blog</a>